ChainSafe/engineering-handbook/README.md

-# ChainSafe Engineering Handbook
+# ChainSafe Documentation Starter

-This handbook is built using [Docusaurus 2](https://docusaurus.io/), a modern static docs generator.
+This starter is built using [Docusaurus 2](https://docusaurus.io/), a modern static docs generator.

 ### Installation